 6.x.2 Procedures

-The two figures below explains how the solution works.
+The two figures below explain how the solution works.
 Figure 6.x-1 shows that the P-UE acting as cluster header can indicate the P-UE via PC5 that it can act as aggregation point thus the P-UE can prioritize the RX/TX with the cluster header UE and reduce RX/TX with the vehicles.
 Figure 6.x-2 shows that the RSU can indicate the P-UE via PC5 that it can act as aggregation point thus the P-UE can prioritize the RX/TX with the RSU and reduce RX/TX with the vehicles.

-Figure 6.x.-1 Example signalling procedure for P-UE V2P RX/TX reduction assisted by Another P-UE
+Figure 6.x.-1 Example signaling procedure for P-UE V2P RX/TX reduction assisted by Another P-UE

 Figure 6.x.-2 Example signaling procedure for P-UE V2P RX/TX reduction assisted by RSU

-Note: The way how the P-UE decides it can act as cluster header and the way the RSU decides it can aggregate the vehicle object information is up to implementation thus not elaborated in the solution.
+Note: The way how the P-UE decides it can act as cluster header and the way the RSU decides it can aggregate the vehicle object information is up to application layer thus not elaborated in the solution.

+Editor’s Note: It is FFS whether the messages in 6.x-1 and 6.x-2 are PC5 messages handled in V2X layer or application layer data.
+If the messages are application layer data, no normative work is expected.

 6.x.3 Impacts on services, entities and interfaces